xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

 CAPTCHA is required when you enter incorrect passwords multiple times.

-Log into [Katalon TestOps](https://analytics.katalon.com/) using that account and entering the captcha.
+Log into [Katalon TestOps](https://analytics.katalon.com/) using that account and enter the captcha.

-After that, you can activate Katalon Studio.
+You can now activate Katalon Studio.

 </details>

 **<details><summary>License Quota exceeded</summary>**

-This exception means that the number of licenses in use (both online and offline) exceeds the total number of licenses subscribed by your Organization.
+This exception means that the number of licenses in use (both online and offline) exceeds the total number of licenses available to your Organization.

 This may cause [session termination](https://docs.katalon.com/katalon-studio/docs/session-termination.html).